 Chinese puns are commonly used in traditional literature and poems, which are usually deeper in meaning; daily jokes or advertisements, and also blessing words.
-There are also drawbacks from the slogan puns as well, some students are much easier to write the wrong words on their homework since they are influenced by these ads and company names!
+There are also drawbacks from the slogan puns as well, some students are much easier to write the wrong words on their homework since these ads and company names may influence them!
 So, if you are learning Chinese and you want to learn it in a relaxed way, why not finding out more Chinese puns?
 Just remember not to confuse yourselves which word from the pun is the original word!

 Also, stay tuned on TutorMandarin “What’s on” interesting blog posts with various topics to learn Mandarin effectively!
 And don’t forget to sign up our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.!
 See you soon!